Eight reasons to enter the 2026 Queensland Mining Awards

 This panel brings together leading industry professionals who will share their knowledge, insights, and real-world observations on timely subjects.
 Whether addressing trends, challenges, or innovations, the discussion will offer valuable takeaways for attendees.

-Queensland's mining sector is strengthening ties with local and indigenous communites, with Indigenous Land Use Agreements being registered across 51.5 per cent of the state as of July 2024.
+Queensland's mining sector is strengthening ties with local and Indigenous communities, with Indigenous Land Use Agreements being registered across 51.5 per cent of the state as of July 2024.
 This panel explores how genuine partnerships, local procurement, and shared value initiatives are shaping a more inclusive and sustainable future for Queensland’s resources industry.